William-Ademola/Personal-website/README.md

-personal website and blog of nexxel. inspired by [zaduma](https://github.com/hasparus/zaduma).
+personal website and blog of william. inspired by nexxel.

 **tech stack**